 Barclays or, as the case may be, Barclays Capital Services will provide to each Authorised User a user identification and any Logon Codes necessary to access and use any e-Service, Equipment, Software, Materials or Information.

-each Logon Code will be exclusive to, and may only be used by, each Authorised User, and the Client will use reasonable commercial efforts to ensure that each Authorised User does not disclose his Logon Codes to any other person and only uses them in the necessary course of his employment with the Client to access and use the relevant e-Services, Equipment, Software or Information.
+each Logon Code will be exclusive to, and may only be used by, each Authorised User, and the Client will use reasonable commercial efforts to ensure that each Authorised User does not disclose his Logon Codes to any other person and only uses them in the necessary course of his employment with the Client (or an affiliate of the Client) to access and use the relevant e-Services, Equipment, Software or Information.

 the Client will, as soon as is practicable after becoming aware, or having a reasonable suspicion of the occurrence, of the unauthorised disclosure of a Logon Code, or of circumstances in which a Logon Code may be so disclosed, notify Barclays of the same.

-the Client shall appoint and maintain at all times at least one Security Administrator.
-The appointment of any Security Administrator shall be subject to Barclays’ prior written consent (such consent not to be unreasonably withheld).
-The Client may remove any Security Administrator with Barclays’ prior written consent (such consent not to be unreasonably withheld).

-Barclays and Barclays Capital Services will deliver all notices relating to their security procedures to the Client for the attention of the Security Administrators.
-The Client acknowledges that where it has only one Security Administrator, the delivery of such information to a single agent of the Client poses a security risk to the Client and that the Client assumes all risks associated with this.
-Each Security Administrator shall ensure that Authorised Users are aware of Barclays’ and Barclays Capital Services’ security procedures, to the extent the security administrator is apprised of such procedures, and the Client shall assume the risk of any failure by such persons to do this.

 4.2.3: The Client acknowledges that the security procedures notified by Barclays and/or Barclays Capital Services, as the case may be, to the Client under Clause 4.2.1 and as set out in Clause 4.2.2 in relation to protecting access to and the use of the e-Services are designed to verify the source of a communication and not to detect errors in transmission or content (including discrepancies between account names and account numbers).
 The Client acknowledges that Barclays may act on an Instruction or other notice by reference to an account number only, even if the name on the account is also provided.

 4.2.4: The Client will use reasonable commercial efforts to limit access to, and use of (including as to sending Instructions), the e-Services, Logon Codes, Equipment, Software, Materials and Information to those Authorised Users authorised to use them, and shall implement procedures to monitor, and shall monitor, such access and use to ensure compliance with all applicable laws, rules and regulations and these Terms.